8bytes/HeyXero/README.md

 ### Overview

-This is repo contains a fully working hubot with the slack adapter and custom scripts for making calls to Xero's Public API.
+This repo contains a fully working hubot with the slack adapter and custom scripts for making calls to Xero's Public API.
 It is based off of michikono's repo (https://github.com/michikono/slackbot-tutorial) It also uses a public node js client for the Xero API by thallium205 (https://github.com/thallium205/xero)

-### Connecting to Xero private application
+### Connecting to the Xero public API with a private application

 Set up a private application for the Xero Org you'd like to connect the bot to, following the steps here: https://developer.xero.com/documentation/getting-started/private-applications/